nicklockwood/iCarousel/README.md

 	- (UIView *)carousel:(iCarousel *)carousel viewForItemAtIndex:(NSUInteger)index reusingView:(UIView *)view;

 Return a view to be displayed at the specified index in the carousel.
 The `reusingView` argument works like a UIPickerView, where views that have previously been displayed in the carousel are passed back to the method to be recycled.
-If this argument is nil, you can set its properties and return it instead of creating a new view instance, which will slightly improve performance.
+If this argument is not nil, you can set its properties and return it instead of creating a new view instance, which will slightly improve performance.
 Unlike UITableView, there is no reuseIdentifier for distinguishing between different carousel view types, so if your carousel contains multiple different view types then you should just ignore this parameter and return a new view each time the method is called.
 You should ensure that each time the `carousel:viewForItemAtIndex:reusingView:` method is called, it either returns the reusingView or a brand new view instance rather than maintaining your own pool of recyclable views, as returning multiple copies of the same view for different carousel item indexes may cause display issues with the carousel.

 The iCarouselDataSource protocol has the following optional methods: